-Chickies Rock Climbing
+Chickies Rock Rock Climbing

-|GPS:||40.055, -76.524 Google Map · Climbing Area Map|
+|GPS:||40.058, -76.531 Google Map · Climbing Area Map|

-|Page Views:||27,398 total · 225/month|
+|Page Views:||66,778 total · 408/month|

 |Shared By:||Ross Purnell on Feb 14, 2008|

 Chickies Rock is the largest exposed anticline on the East Coast.
 According to USGS, the summit of the ridge is 587 feet (179 metres) above sea level.
-The state park info says the cliff is 200 feet tall--and that might be true by the overlook, but at the south end--on the face where the main crowd climbs--the cliff is about 150 feet.
+At its highest point the rock is about 250 feet tall.
+On the face where the main crowd climbs, the cliff is about 150 feet.
 Maybe 75-100 feet up to Riverview Ledge, and then another 50 feet up The Block if you try for a second pitch; very few people do that.
 The climb straight up the center of The Block is an excellent 5.8 called Ape Call that is rarely climbed.

-This is a traditional trad area.
+This is a trad area.
 If you set up top ropes on Riverview ledge, allow ground-up leaders to climb through, and share the lines with other parties.
 It's generally a friendly group of people eager to share the Chickies Rock experience.

 Classic Climbing Routes at Chickies Rock